repo-helper/whey/doc-source/configuration.rst

 	The version of the project as supported by :pep:`440`.

-	Ideally, the name should be normalised to lowercase, with underscores replaced by hyphens.
+	With ``whey`` this key is required, and must be defined statically.

-	This key is required, and MUST be defined statically.
+	Other backends may support determining this value automatically if it is listed in :conf:`dynamic`.

 	:bold-title:`Example:`